An integral-free representation of the Dyson series using divided differences: Divided differences formulation of the time-evolution operator

 The operator $U_I(t)$ evolves the interaction-picture wave-function $|\psi_I(t)\rangle$ which is related to the Schr{\"o}dinger-picture wave-function via \hbox{$|\psi_I(t)\rangle= \e^{i H_0 t}|\psi(t)\rangle$} (in our units, $\hbar=1$).
 Similarly, the Schr{\"o}dinger-picture time-evolution operator $U(t)$ is related to the interaction-picture operator via $U(t)= \e^{-i H_0 t} U_I(t)$.
-In the next section we present an equivalent form for the Dyson series, Eq.~\eqref{eq:dyson}, by systematically evaluating the integrals in the sum, writing $V(t)$ as a sum of exponentials in $t$.
+In what follows we present an equivalent form for the Dyson series, Eq.~\eqref{eq:dyson}, by systematically evaluating the integrals in the sum, writing $V(t)$ as a sum of exponentials in $t$.